 To do this, simply restart your system whilst it’s trying to load into Windows three times.
 On the fourth, your PC will automatically enter the recovery menu.
 From here, you can choose to perform a system restore, a start-up repair, uninstall updates, and much more.

-Reseat Graphics Card:
+Reseat Graphics Card

 If you notice that your PC is struggling to display any images when you start up, we recommend that you double-check your monitor is receiving power.
 Failing this, visually inspect that all display cables are plugged in correctly to the GPU.
+However, if everything looks normal, a simple reseat of your GPU, can determine if the graphics card is the cause of any images not displaying correctly.

-If you need an in-depth guide on how to reseat your graphics card, check out our Overclockers UK Academy article
+If you need an in-depth guide on how to reseat your graphics card, check out our Overclockers UK Academy article.

-Overclockers UK Academy:
+Overclockers UK Academy

 Showing you how to install and troubleshoot your PC hardware, the Overclockers UK Academy is the place to go for in-depth guides and video tutorials written by our team of PC experts.
 Our tutorials are perfect for watching step-by-step and are ideal for complete beginners or PC experts needing a refresh.